Elvis Presley Songs & Biggest Hits – Top 10 All-Time

 And will never part

 This song was the theme from the King’s very first movie, and it is still a favorite of modern wedding couples.
-The song is well-suited as an alternative processional and can be played as the bride makes her way down the altar, or it can be played as guests are being seated.
+The song is well-suited as an alternative processional and can be played as the bride makes her way down the altar, or it can be played as guests are seated.

 I would beg and steal